 Inhaling CBD is becoming one of the most popular methods of consuming the substance thanks to it's quick time to onset and high effectiveness.
 Today there are a growing number of products available including CBD-specific vape products, hemp flower, and concentrates used for dabbing.

-Inhaling CBD has up to a 5x higher bioavailability than oral ingestion thanks to the large, highly permeable surface of the interior of the lungs.
-Inhaling also has a consistently quick onset in only a few minutes.
-Inhaling CBD has a faster onset with a shorter period of effectiveness.
+Inhaling CBD has a very high bioavailability thanks to the large, highly permeable surface of the interior of the lungs.
+Inhaling also has a consistently quick onset in only a few minutes with a shorter period of effectiveness.

 Administering cannabidiol directly to the skin is another popular way to utilize hemp extracts.
 There are a wide variety of lotions, balms, and salves available to serve this need.
 These products are designed to alleviate symptoms including aches and skin issues.
 This method of application is viable because there are cannabinoid receptors found in the skin.